Job AnnouncementThis position includes a signing bonus of $2,500 (full-time) for new county hires.

-The appointee to this position will be required to complete a criminal background, a driving record check, and a Child Protective Services check to the satisfaction of the employer.PREFERRED QUALIFICATIONS:
+The appointee to the position must satisfactorily complete a criminal background check, a driving record check, and a Child Protective Services check.PREFERRED QUALIFICATIONS:

-- Master's degree in social work (MSW) or related field
+- Master's degree in social work (MSW) or a related human services degree

-- At least three (3) years of experience in foster care and adoption
+- At least three (3) year of experience in providing supervision

 Reasonable accommodations are available to persons with disabilities during application and/or interview processes per the Americans with Disabilities Act.
 Contact 703-324-4900 for assistance.
 TTY 703-222-7314.
 DHREmployment@fairfaxcounty.gov